Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 If you do so, nocheto save its state into temporary directory (~/.nocheto/temp/).
 Next time nochto is executed, it reads the last state - moves, analyzes etc. But in case you run nocheto with PGN file argument, it reads that file.

-If you messed up things, you can kill nocheto by CTRL+C. In that case no state is saved and you can run nocheto (without PGN File argument) to get to the last saved state.
+If you messed up things, you can kill nocheto by CTRL+C. Then nothing is saved and you can run nocheto again (without PGN File argument) to get to the last saved state.

 The state is saved only after quitting nocheto properly,